hrossman/pymsm/paper.md

 $$
 for $t > 0$ and a $Z$ vector of covariates.
 Although $Z$ is shared by the six models above,  it does not imply that identical covariates must be used in these models.
 For example, in Cox models with   transition-dependent   regression coefficient vectors,  one can set any specific coefficient to zero for excluding the corresponding covariate.

-Let $J_C$ and $J_N$ denote the current and next states, respectively, and $T$ denotes the transition time.
+Let $J_C$ and $J_N$ denote the current and next states, respectively, and $T$ denote the transition time.
 Assume the journey of an observation in the system described by the multi-state model starts at state $j^*$ with a vector of baseline covariates $W$.
 Let $Z(t)$ be a time-dependent vector of covariates, where
 $$
 Z(T)^T = (W^T,\widetilde{W}(T)^T)
 $$